Skip to main content

 Lawrence completed 23 of 37 passes for 263 yards and no touchdowns with an interception Sunday.
 Colts quarterback Philip Rivers, in his third game since coming out of retirement following a season-ending Achilles injury to starter Daniel Jones, completed 17 of 30 passes for 147 yards and a touchdown with an interception.

-The Jaguars registered two takeaways Sunday – a fourth-quarter interception by cornerback Jarrian Jones that set up a field goal Little's go-ahead field goal and an end-zone interception by safety Antonio Johnson on the game's final play.
+The Jaguars registered two takeaways Sunday – one by Jones and an end-zone interception by safety Antonio Johnson on the game's final play.
 They now have 30 takeaways for the season.

 Jaguars defensive end Travon Walker sacked Rivers on the final play of the third quarter, with defensive end Josh Hines-Allen registering a sack on a late Colts drive, and the Jaguars now have 27 sacks for the season.